Terms and Conditions

 5.5 Any additional fees or charges for any additional goods or services provided by or on behalf of the Seller for the Customer at the Event at the Customer¹s request which are not included in the Hospitality Package shall be paid for in full by the Customer by an authorised credit card.

-5.6 If the Customer fails to pay the Price in full by the due date as detailed on the invoice, or the Customer gives the Seller notice in writing of its intention to cancel the Hospitality Package then, without prejudice to any other right or remedy available to the Seller, the Seller shall be entitled to cancel the Contract and suspend provision of the Hospitality Package and any further Hospitality Packages to the customer and the Customer shall be liable to the Seller for the Price in full and, save where otherwise agreed in writing by the Seller, shall not be entitled to a refund of any Price paid (or the Deposit or Booking Fee) and the Seller shall be permitted to charge the Customer interest (both before and after any judgment) on any part of the Price unpaid at the rate of 4 per cent per annum on a daily basis above the Barclays Bank base rate from time to time, until payment of the Price is made in full.
+5.6 If the Customer fails to pay the Price in full by the due date as detailed on the invoice, or the Customer gives the Seller notice in writing of its intention to cancel the Hospitality Package then, without prejudice to any other right or remedy available to the Seller, the Seller shall be entitled to cancel the Contract and suspend provision of the Hospitality Package and any further Hospitality Packages to the customer and the Customer shall be liable to the Seller for the Price in full and, save where otherwise agreed in writing by the Seller, shall not be entitled to a refund of any Price paid (or the Deposit) and the Seller shall be permitted to charge the Customer interest (both before and after any judgment) on any part of the Price unpaid at the rate of 4 per cent per annum on a daily basis above the Barclays Bank base rate from time to time, until payment of the Price is made in full.

-5.8 In the event that the Seller is forced to increase the Price pursuant to Condition 4.1 by an amount which the Customer, acting reasonably, considers excessive, the Customer may cancel the Hospitality Package by giving written notice to the Seller within 14 days of the announcement of the change in Price to the Customer and the Seller shall repay the Deposit or Booking Fee (as appropriate) to the Customer and any additional Price already paid.
+5.8 In the event that the Seller is forced to increase the Price pursuant to Condition 4.1 by an amount which the Customer, acting reasonably, considers excessive, the Customer may cancel the Hospitality Package by giving written notice to the Seller within 14 days of the announcement of the change in Price to the Customer and the Seller shall repay the Deposit (as appropriate) to the Customer and any additional Price already paid.

 5.9 The Seller reserves the right to levy a £25 administration charge for each amendment made to the original booking at the request of the Customer.